macbeth/comfyui-truenas/README.md

 argument, it defaults to 0.0.0.0. (listens on all)

---port PORT Set the listen port.
+--port PORT Set the listen port. (dont' use this, there is already a dedicated argument)

 --enable-cors-header [ORIGIN]